nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 .. note::

-   When GNSS determines it needs to download ephemerides or almanacs from the broadcast, the fix interval and fix retry parameters are temporarily ignored.
+   Unless disabled using the :c:func:`nrf_modem_gnss_use_case_set` function, GNSS performs :term:`Scheduled downloads` in periodic navigation mode.
-   GNSS performs scheduled downloads until it has downloaded the data it needs.
+   During a scheduled download, the fix interval and fix retry parameters are temporarily ignored.
-   After the downloads, the normal operation is resumed.
+   After GNSS has downloaded the data it needs, normal operation is resumed.

 System mask
 ===========